scality/Zenko/docs/docsource/Reference/object_operations/put_object_copy.rst

--  Consideration 1: If both of thex-amz-copy-source-if-match and x-amz-copy-source-if-unmodified-since headers are present in the request as follows, Zenko Enterprise returns 200 OK and copies the data:
+-  Consideration 1: If both of thex-amz-copy-source-if-match and x-amz-copy-source-if-unmodified-since headers are present in the request as follows, Zenko returns 200 OK and copies the data:

    .. code::